-Convert Aeroplan® Miles to help fund your Blyth Academy Education!
+Convert Aeroplan® Miles, TD Points and more, to help fund your Blyth Academy Education!

-To find out more, or start redeeming points today, visit HigherEdPoints.com.
-Join up and simply select the program you wish to redeem points towards and the student you wish to fund, and HigherEdPoints will take care of the rest.
+To find out more, or start redeeming points today, visit HigherEdPoints.com/how-it-works/.
+Join up (it’s free) and simply follow the steps outlined, and HigherEdPoints will take care of the rest.

 Visit www.higheredpoints.com for full details.

 ® Aeroplan and Aeroplan logo are a registered trademark of Aimia Canada Inc.

 ® The TD logo and other TD trade-marks are the property of the Toronto-Dominion Bank. ® TM Trademarks of Eduwiki Inc. Used under license by Higher Ed Points Inc.

 HigherEdPoints is an internet company that allows parents, family, friends, and even strangers to swap their loyalty points for cash credits towards a Blyth Academy student’s tuition, fees, optional excursions, taxes, or indeed anything owing on the student’s account.

 The person wishing to convert their points must register at www.higheredpoints.com.
 All of the instructions are found at the How It Works page.
 They will then be directed to the Loyalty Program page(s) where they can redeem their points for cash credits.
 HigherEdPoints then forwards the cash credits to us here at Blyth, and the credit is applied to the student’s account.